Table of Contents

-Continuous variables are not countable due to bulk of values present in data.
-It refer to a never ending list of variables with infinite numbers.
+Continuous variables are not countable due to a bulk of values present in data.
+It refers to a never-ending list of variables with infinite numbers.
 E.g. age of a person’s pet might be 2 years, 2 months, 5 hours, 5 seconds, 2 milliseconds and the list goes on.
-Likewise weight of students in a class can be an example of continuous variable.
+Likewise, weight of students in a class can be an example of a continuous variable.

 This type of variable is countable in finite amount of time for example number of plates placed on a table or Grades of students in a class.
 No matter how long the series of discrete variables is, it is still logically countable with an ending number.

-The ‘hours worked’ and ‘income earned’ are two interlinked factors where change in one factor results in changes in the second one.
-Suppose higher number of hours have been worked, it leads to higher income of a worker and vice versa.
+The ‘hours worked’ and ‘income earned’ are two interlinked factors where a change in one-factor results in changes in the second one.
+Suppose a higher number of hours have been worked, it leads to higher income of a worker and vice versa.
 Same in the case of price and purchasing power.
-If price of commodities in market increases, the purchasing power of consumers goes down.
+If the price of commodities in market increases, the purchasing power of consumers goes down.